Home Theater Acoustic Treatment: Skip the Foam, Do This Instead

 - Carpet as treatment.
 Carpet absorbs some high-frequency reflections from the floor, which is mildly helpful, but it does nothing for mid-range reflections off walls and ceiling, and nothing for bass.
 A carpeted room with bare walls still needs proper treatment.

 - Covering every surface.
 Over-treating a room is almost as bad as not treating it.
 An over-damped room sounds lifeless and uncomfortable.
 You want to control specific reflections and bass modes, not eliminate all reverberation.
 Aim for a reverberation time (RT60) of about 0.3 to 0.5 seconds for a home theater.
+Use our RT60 calculator to estimate your room's current reverb time and how many panels you need.

 Treatment and Your Room's Dimensions